htcondor/htcondor/docs/grid-computing/introduction-grid-computing.rst

 remote resource.

-When HTCondor is running on the remote resource, and the desired grid computing mechanism is to move the job from the local pool’s job queue to the remote pool’s job queue, it is called HTCondor-C. The job is submitted using the **grid** **universe**, and the **grid\_type** is **condor**.
-HTCondor-C jobs have the advantage that once the job has moved to the remote pool’s job queue, a network partition does not affect the execution of the job.
+When HTCondor is running on the remote resource, and the desired grid computing mechanism is to move the job from the local pool's job queue to the remote pool's job queue, it is called HTCondor-C. The job is submitted using the **grid** **universe**, and the **grid\_type** is **condor**.
+HTCondor-C jobs have the advantage that once the job has moved to the remote pool's job queue, a network partition does not affect the execution of the job.
 A further advantage of HTCondor-C jobs is that the **universe** of the job at the remote resource is not restricted.